 There is a popular saying in the crypto community that goes, “NOT YOUR KEYS, NOT YOUR CRYPTO”.

 However, the free wallet also has one benefit i.e. its developing team stores your crypto coins in cold storage which makes it pretty secure.

-Additionally, if you lose access to your wallet, free wallet team can also help you in recovering your wallet.
+Additionally, if you lose access to your wallet, the free wallet team can also help you in recovering your wallet.

 You can also use the web wallet services of the Free wallet.